connexcs/docs/routing-strategy.md

 1. Select the **Routing Strategy.** from the list.
 2. Press **Delete** button which is on extreme right, next to **"+".**

    ![alt text][routing-strategy10]

    ![alt text][routing-strategy11]

 ## Edit the Routing Strategy
 Users can edit the strategy by:

 1. Click on the edit sign of the **Routing Strategy.** you want to edit from the list, highlighted in orange, in the image given below.
    ![alt text][routing-strategy12]
    ![alt text][routing-strategy13]
 2. Edit the Strategy and press **"Save".**

 ## Adding and Deleting Card

 You can add a card by clicking the **_"+"_** sign right under the Edit button.
 Click the **"Delete"** button next to it.

    ![alt text][routing-strategy14]

 ## Set Strategy Inside customer rate card

 In a Customer Rate Card, it is possible to set a routing strategy.
 At the moment the functionility is basic, you can only select between LCR, Random, Round Robin, Reverse LCR.

-This allows you to change the default behaviour of a card, it looses priority against routing strategy, if a rule is set in here routing strategy, it ignores anything set in customer card.
+This allows you to change the default behaviour of a card, it loses priority against routing strategy.
+If a rule is set in here routing strategy, it ignores anything set in customer card.

 [routing-dashboard-new]: https://raw.githubusercontent.com/digipigeon/connexcs-user-docs/master/img/routing-dashboard-new.png "routing-dashboard"